sunny/killbills/SETUP.md

 Development Setup
 -----------------

-### Postgresql
+### PostgreSQL

 Install the postgres package for your system.
 For example on OSX with the brew package manager:

     $ brew install postgres

 Follow install instructions.
-Then, create the development database and user:
+Then, create a postgresql user:

-    $ createuser --createdb killbills
+    $ createuser --createdb postgresql

 ### Ruby 1.9.3

 Install and use ruby 1.9.3.
-(Have a look at rbenv or rvm to help you with that.)
+Have a look at rbenv or rvm to help you with that.

-If you don't have it already, install the bundler gem on that version of ruby.
+Also, install the bundler gem on that version of ruby.

     $ gem install bundler